phu0ngng/nccl/doc/source/env.rst

 (since 2.17)

 Enable the use of NVLink SHARP (NVLS).
 NVLink SHARP is available in third-generation NVSwitch systems (NVLink4) with Hopper and later GPU architectures, allowing collectives such as ``ncclAllReduce`` to be offloaded to the NVSwitch domain.
-By default NVLS will be disabled automatically on systems which do not support the feature.
+The default value is 2, so NVLS will be disabled automatically on systems which do not support the feature.

 Values accepted
 ^^^^^^^^^^^^^^^